 Great Linford has two pubs: The Nag’s Head, on the High Street and The Black Horse at the edge of Great Linford, by the Grand Union Canal.

 Thanks to WIKIPEDIA for this information.

-MK Food festival is being held within the grounds of Linford Manor Park which is managed by the Parks Trust.
+MKFoodFest is being held within the grounds of Linford Manor Park which is managed by The Parks Trust.